Tokittoo/PigOS/README.md

 - Review our release process in [RELEASE_POLICY.md](RELEASE_POLICY.md)
 - Add yourself to [CONTRIBUTORS.md](CONTRIBUTORS.md) when making your first PR

-Whether you're helping with code, testing, or documentation, we appreciate your support in making HyDE better for everyone.
+Whether you're helping with code, testing, or documentation, we appreciate your support in making PigOS better for everyone.
 Thank you!

 <div align="right">
   <br>